Farewell to the organ: cathedral organist Still plays Bach and Mendelssohn!

 - Mendelssohn: Choral „Was mein Gott will, das g’scheh’ allzeit.“

-The organ in Thaleischweiler, which is a new building in the historicizing style of the original silent organ, offers the perfect framework for this finale.
-The concert break is filled with an allegretto from one of the Mendelsohn sonatas, which ensures a pleasant interruption.
-A special highlight of the concert is the integration of silence improvisations that give a deep insight into the musicality of this great organist.
+The organ in Thaleischweiler, which is a new building in the historicizing style of the original Stumm organ, offers the perfect setting for this finale.
+The concert break is filled with an Allegretto from one of Mendelssohn's sonatas, which makes for a pleasant interruption.
+A special highlight of the concert is the inclusion of Still's improvisations, which provide a deep insight into the musicality of this great organist.

-In addition to his impressive skills in the art of organ playing, Josef Still is also an organ expert for the diocese of Trier and has made a name for himself through numerous CDs and concerts.
-His farewell will be a memorable event for which entry is free.
-This concert not only brings its musical career to an end, but also reminds of the perspectives and challenges of organ music, which were shaped by Mendelssohn and Bach, how sustainable Trier cathedral Notice.
+In addition to his impressive skills in the art of playing the organ, Josef Still is also an organ expert for the diocese of Trier and has made a name for himself through numerous CDs and concerts.
+His farewell will be a memorable event for which admission is free.
+This concert not only brings his musical career to an end, but also recalls the perspectives and challenges of organ music, which were deeply influenced by Mendelssohn and Bach Trier Cathedral notes.